makan-kencing/tarumt-intranet-session-refresher/README.md

 Implementation
 --------------

-- The programs inject a script into TARUMT intranet webpage and checks for a response for session expiry.
+- The extension inject a script to check if the page is redirecting to expired session.
-- When found, the page is blocked from redirects to the session expired page.
+- When found, the page is blocked from redirecting.
-- A call is made to the extension to refresh the session.
-- The session is then refreshed using the provided username and password.
+- Session is refreshed using the provided username and password.
-- After refreshing, the page is reloaded.
+- Page is then refreshed.
-  - If an error occurred and is not able to relog, the page is then normally redirected to the session expired page.
+  - If the login is unsuccessful, it will then be normally redirected to the correct expired session page.

 Ending notes<i>?</i>
 --------------------